-The Health Science Doctoral Training Centre at King’s College London has granted funding for two workshops, to be run in early 2020.
-These workshops will provide graphic design guidance for scientific visual communication and are aimed at PhD students from any department associated with the training centre.
-Particular emphasis will be given to the creation, editing and adapting of conceptual figures for publication and presentation.
-Each workshop will run for two hours and will include a short break.
+The Health Science Doctoral Training Centre at King’s College London granted funding for graphic design workshops, which took place in January and February 2020.
+These workshops were run by Gill Brown and were designed to provide graphic design guidance for scientific visual communication, aimed at doctoral research students and research staff from King’s Health Faculties.
+Particular emphasis was given to the creation, editing and adapting of conceptual figures for publication and presentation.

 The workshops were fully booked, with large waiting lists.
 An extra session of Workshop 2 was therefore scheduled for 28th February, to accommodate more participants while keeping numbers to ten or less for each session.
 In total, 30 participants attended Workshop 1, and 35 participants attended the four sessions of Workshop 2, with members of the IoPPN, the Faculty of Life Sciences & Medicine, and the Faculty of Dentistry, Oral & Craniofacial Sciences all represented.

 Online training materials

 Due to the current situation with the coronavirus pandemic, there are currently no plans to repeat the workshops.
 However, with significant technical help from the Online Distance Learning division of the IoPPN at King’s, the presentations from Workshop 1 will be remotely recorded during April 2020.
 A demonstration of the two ‘hands-on’ Adobe Illustrator exercises, performed in Workshop 2, will also be recorded.

 These recordings will be made available to the doctoral research students and research staff of the King’s College London Health Faculties.
 The training materials provided as handouts to the workshop participants will also be made available.
 More details will be provided once the recordings have been completed.